AUGMXNT/llm-tracker.info-vault/info/OmniQuant.md

 The 3090 results are slower, but still respectable.

-Check out my [performance page](https://llm-tracker.info/books/howto-guides/page/performance) for links to more perf benchmarks.

-Note, the W3A16g128 I ran doesn't seem to save much more memory - 5.1GiB VRAM used vs 5.2-5.5GiB for MLC-LLM q4f16_1, GGML q4_K_M, and GPTQ q4_128gs.

-While OmniQuant does seem like an incremental improvement overall, it's not really a "quant"um leap and probably not worth running out and requantizing all your models, especially considering how time consuming it can be.
-That being said, I've only tested out the weight quantization model, and have no idea how the weight-activation models perform, but I'll leave that for others to test.

 ```
 # 4090
 ❯ CUDA_VISIBLE_DEVICES=0 build/mlc_chat_cli --model llama2-7b-omniquant-w3a16g128-w3a16g128asym --evaluate --eval-prompt-len 128 --eval-gen-len 1920